 Health Insurance

 The University of Hawai’i at Mānoa requires international students to have sufficient health insurance coverage throughout their program of study.
 Students can enroll in the UH Student Plan, which is endorsed by the University of Hawai’i at Mānoa, or provide proof of enrollment in a health insurance plan that provides the required minimum coverage.
 More details on both options are provided below.
-You are also recommended to review the International Student Services FAQ on Health Insurance.
+It’s also recommended to review the International Student Services FAQ on Health Insurance.

 How health insurance works in the U.S.